iggredible/Learn-Vim/ch01_starting_vim.md

 :quit
 ```

 You can type `:q` for short.
 That command is a command-line mode command (another one of Vim modes).
-If you type `:` in Normal mode, the cursor will move to the bottom of the screen where you can type some commands.
+If you type `:` in normal mode, the cursor will move to the bottom of the screen where you can type some commands.
 You will learn about the command-line mode later in chapter 15.
-If you are in Insert mode, typing `:` will literally produce the character ":" on the screen.
-In this case, you need to switch back to Normal mode.
-Type `<Esc>` to switch to Normal mode.
-By the way, you can also return to Normal mode from command-line mode by pressing `<Esc>`.
-You will notice that you can "escape" out of several Vim modes back to Normal mode by pressing `<Esc>`.
+If you are in insert mode, typing `:` will literally produce the character ":" on the screen.
+In this case, you need to switch back to normal mode.
+Type `<Esc>` to switch to normal mode.
+By the way, you can also return to normal mode from command-line mode by pressing `<Esc>`.
+You will notice that you can "escape" out of several Vim modes back to normal mode by pressing `<Esc>`.

 To save your changes, type: